d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Connect to the server with the password corresponding to the given user.

-- **--https**

-Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
-This flag has no effect in local mode.

 - **--includelogs**

 Optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.